-- 1. An Application for Admission form. - Official transcripts from all previous colleges.
-Such transcripts must either be sent directly to Lakeland College from the transfer institution or brought to Lakeland in a sealed envelope. - ACT or SAT scores and high school transcripts for those applicants majoring in Education and/or for those applicants who have completed less than one year of college-level work.
+- 1. An Application for Admission. - Official transcripts from all previous colleges or universities.
+Such transcripts must either be sent directly to Lakeland College from the transfer institution or brought to Lakeland in a sealed envelope. - 3.
+ACT or SAT scores and high school transcripts for those applicants who have completed less than one year of college-level work.